Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Introduction

 \section{Introduction}

 Cross-lingual transfer is a key property of multilingual large language models, allowing high-resource languages to benefit lower-resourced ones \cite{wu-dredze-2019-beto,patil-etal-2022-overlap}.
-Surprisingly, cross-lingual transfer arises even without explicit cross-lingual supervision, such as parallel training data or cross-lingual training objectives \cite{blevins-zettlemoyer-2022-language}, a phenomenon we refer to as \emph{incidental} cross-lingual transfer.
-Prior work has identified contributing factors, such as vocabulary overlap \cite{kallini-etal-2025-false}, incidental parallel data \cite{briakou-etal-2023-searching}, and shared intermediate representation spaces \cite{wendler-etal-2024-llamas}.
-However, how the \emph{mechanisms} behind this phenomenon emerge are poorly understood.
+Surprisingly, cross-lingual transfer arises even without explicit cross-lingual supervision, such as parallel training data or cross-lingual training objectives \cite{blevins-zettlemoyer-2022-language}.
+Prior work has identified contributing factors for this phenomenon, such as vocabulary overlap \cite{kallini-etal-2025-false}, incidental parallel data \cite{briakou-etal-2023-searching}, and shared intermediate representation spaces \cite{wendler-etal-2024-llamas}.
+However, how the \emph{mechanisms} behind cross-lingual transfer emerge is poorly understood.

-We argue that studying the final model alone cannot explain why the mechanisms underlying cross-lingual transfer arise and how they interact.
-Instead, we trace their emergence and interplay over the course of pretraining.
+We argue that studying the final model alone cannot explain why mechanisms underlying cross-lingual transfer arise and how they interact.
+Instead, we trace their emergence and interplay over pretraining.
 To this end, we pretrain a multilingual $1.7$B model on a mix of data from nine typologically diverse languages, and capture a particularly high checkpoint density.
-We use word-level translation as a testbed for cross-lingual transfer for which we construct a novel word-level translation dataset.
+We follow prior work in treating word-level translation (\wlt) as a testbed for cross-lingual transfer \cite{wendler-etal-2024-llamas}, reasoning that this translation capability is a precursor for more complex cross-lingual generalization.
+We construct a novel \wlt benchmark to go beyond simple words studied in prior work.